nerab/pinboard-fixup-github-titles/README.markdown

     $ docker start pinboard-fixup-github-titles

 The environment variables were passed when running the container for the first time, so there is no need to pass them at start again.

+Starting a container will not print its console messages.
+If you want to follow the execution, use `docker logs`:

+    $ docker logs -f pinboard-fixup-github-titles